 - Address: Sir Matt Busby Way, Stretford

 - Country: United Kingdom

 - Opened: 19 February 1910

 - Main use: Football

 - Tenants: Manchester United (football)

 Extra stadium info – Old Trafford

 Manchester United Football Club won the first two editions of the English Premier League.
 The Premier League is widely regarded as one of the major sports leagues in the world.
 In 2013, MUFC became the first football club with 20 English top-flight league titles.
-They drew an average home attendance of 75,000 in their 19 Premier League home games in that football season.
+They drew an average attendance of 75,000 in their 19 Premier League home games during that football season.